ICSCE 2022 | 2022 6th International Conference on Structural and Civil Engineering

 Her research focus includes Construction History (from a learning perspective to respond to current challenges such as heritage conservation, building rehabilitation, sustainability, or climate change), Vernacular Architecture (proximity to local, natural, regenerative materials, and the rational use of resources), the study of building materials from a historical perspective (cork, natural cement, earth, wood, ceramics), and new technologies applied to the construction and rehabilitation of the built heritage (photogrammetry, laser scanning, thermography, modelling, digital fabrication).

-© 2024 the International Conference on Structural and Civil Engineering.
+© 2025 International Conference on Structural and Civil Engineering.